 1. Internet Archive

 Internet Archive is a not-for-profit library that contains millions of e-books, software, music, and so much more — all for free.
-If you navigate to the Books categories, you’ll see that they have all sorts of content to offer.
+If you navigate to the Books categories (at the top of the page), you’ll see that they have all sorts of content to offer.

 The simplest way to go about this is probably to search for the title of the book you need.
 Or you can search for the general topic or course of study.
 For instance, I searched “algebra” and found this gem: